Log-free zero density estimates for automorphic $L$-functions

-Two main approaches to prove a log-free zero density estimate for $L$-functions are as follows.
-One approach uses Turan's power sum inequality; see e.g. \cite{Gal70}, \cite{LT15}, and \cite{TZ19}.
-Another approach uses pseudo-characters; see e.g. \cite{Sel72}, \cite{Jut78}, and \cite{KM02}.
 All the pseudo-characters in the above papers have an almost orthogonality property (as a generalization of the orthogonality property for Dirichlet characters) and lead to large sieve inequalities.
 In fact, a key idea of proving zero density estimates is to give an upper bound for the absolute value of a certain Dirichlet polynomial, and large sieve inequalities are well-suited to this purpose.
-Our Theorem \ref{14} below is the large sieve inequality we obtain from the almost orthogonality property of pseudo-characters, which in our work are denoted $\psi_{f,r}(n)$, defined in (\ref{psidef}).
+Our Theorem \ref{14} below is the large sieve inequality we obtain from the almost orthogonality property of pseudo-characters, which in our work are denoted $\psi_{f,\fr}(\fn)$, defined in (\ref{psidef}).
 This definition of pseudo-characters is analogous to that in \cite{KM02}, and the almost orthogonality can be seen in Lemma \ref{12}.

 \end{subsection}